 AW: How has the SPAC market overall changed and why did RiverNorth start to focus on this structure?

 Galley: Historically SPACs have been considered something of a last resort for companies looking to go public or in need of funding.
 Over the past several years there have been many highly respected institutions that have sponsored SPACs and very good companies that have gone pubic via SPAC, which has changed the perception of them.
 Now SPACs are really considered a legitimate alternative to a traditional IPO.
-RiverNorth started to focus on SPACs because the downside protection along with the upside optionality of the SPAC structure was a good fit for many of our strategies that typically held some amount of cash in the portfolio.
+RiverNorth started to focus on SPACs because the downside mitigation along with the upside optionality of the SPAC structure was a good fit for many of our strategies that typically held some amount of cash in the portfolio.
 In other words, we felt the risk of holding a SPAC portfolio was similar to holding cash, but the return potential was higher.

 AW: What do you look for in terms of warrant coverage in SPACs?